bet0x/bpaste/README.md

 A simple private command-line pastebin that uses HTTP basic authentication and Lazer Database (Flat-File).

 ## Get started
+Clone the repository.
+The database is stored under the directory *database*.
+Protect this directory.
+After you clone it, do a *composer install* and enjoy.

 ### Client-side:
 You can communicate with the pastebin using `curl`